railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 	#.
 Splitting payments depending on the balances available in your various bank accounts.

-How to manage your Payment Orders?
+How to Manage your Payment Orders?
 -----------------------------------

 .. index::